quietprotocol/OpenMANET-testing-ground/bash/docker/README.md

 ./deploy_dockerd_overlay2.sh <device-ip> <device-password>
 ```

-**Note**: The `.env` file in the project root is gitignored and will not be committed.
-Copy `.env.example` to `.env` in the project root and update it with your actual device credentials.
+**Note**: The `.env` file in the bash directory is gitignored and will not be committed.
+Copy `bash/.env.example` to `bash/.env` and update it with your actual device credentials.

 Or manually: